puppetlabs/puppetlabs-inifile/README.markdown

  * Support either whitespace or no whitespace around '='.
  * Add any missing sections to the INI file.

 It does not manipulate your file any more than it needs to.
-In most cases, it doesn't affect the original whitespace, comments, ordering, etc. See the common usages below for examples.
+In most cases, it doesn't affect the original whitespace, comments, or ordering.
+See the common usages below for examples.

 ### Manage multiple values in a setting